-PaCT is a Ugandan National registered non-for-profit making organization affiliated to The Mityana Charity a registered charity in the United Kingdom to coordinate resources and support PaCT development projects in Uganda.
-We currently operate in six districts in Uganda that include Mityana, Mubende, Kiboga, Gomba, Kyankwanzi and Kassanda.
+PaCT is a Ugandan National registered non-for-profit making organization that is currently operating in seven districts of Uganda that include Mityana, Mubende, Kiboga, Gomba, Kyankwanzi, Kassanda and Kakumiro.
 Our community based programs strive at improving the well-being of all families we serve, partnering with them for a self-sustainable society.
 We are a non-denominational and political organization respecting all religions and cultures in communities where we work.

 PaCT was previous known as Mityana Uganda Charity a name that was geographically mis-representing our area of operation.
 In 2017 the organization embarked on a wide consultation exercise with different stakeholders which resulted into organizational being re-branding as “Partners for Community Transformation” PaCT in February 2018.

 PaCT attributes it’s growing success for over two decades now on direct community engagements with the local communities and leadership combined with a committed and professional team of staff working happily to create lasting smiles for the people we serve.
 To achieve long-term community based sustainable development, there is need for integration of key services such as education, health care, human rights and Economic empowerment for a

 “PaCT exists to transform the lives of Ugandans through improving access to quality education, economic empowerment and health service.”

 Our values were selected carefully and these are fundamental beliefs that guide the conduct and behavior of PaCT’s staff, Governance Board as well as beneficiaries and stakeholders to define who PaCT is.
 The values also influence the way we work with each other and the way we serve our clients and engage with our communities.

 Improved access to equitable and quality education for learners in supported communities